LIVVkit/Atlas/README.rst

 You can work from any directory, but all paths in the JSON configuration files must be edited to absolute paths or relative paths from your current working directory (not recommended).*

-Atlas is controlled by a JSON configuration file which describes the submission, which ISMIP6 Project the submission is for.
-For example, to test the PISM5KM submission to initMIP Greenland by the ARC modeling group, the JSON file would look like:
+Atlas is controlled by a JSON configuration file which describes the submission and which ISMIP6 Project the submission is for.
+A number of example JSON configuration files are contained in the `examples/` subdirectory.

+For example, using `examples/GIS-ARC-PISM5KM.json` would analyze the PISM5KM submission to initMIP Greenland by the ARC modeling group.
+The JSON configuration file looks like:

 .. code-block:: json